soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

     Netflix's old mantra is it's ad-free.
 Now, the cheapest tier forces you to watch ads.

-- Sharing passwords
+- Actively banning sharing passwords

     Netflix's another old mantra is that you can somewhat shares it with friend, as long as it's not commercially or excessive.

     Now they invested millions to crack it down, leading to false positives and what not.

-- Video quality
+- Worse video quality

     We used to be able to select FHD with standard pricing.
 Now you gotta pay premium to get what you used to get the same resolution in 2010s when computers were ten times slower than now.